 - Complete Musicianship Assignments as outlined on your schedule and below

-Our ensemble highlights this week were Angela and Lila this week!
+We also highlighted Claire and Ryan this week!
 More to come next week.

 My Lord, What A Morning

 After finally listening to the recording this week (attached again!), we worked on the next section of this in sectionals with Elena.
 Please review all that we learned–through the top of page six–as we will be covering more material next week.
 We will also be dividing into four parts on Wednesday in preparation for learning page six to the end.
 Get ready!